 I am currently both maintaining a professional practice and working towards my PhD in theatre at the University of British Columbia.
 I am a cohort of the Public Scholar's Initiative which allows a fusing of my scholarly studies and embodied practice.

 My areas of research are: avant-garde theatre, feminist perspectives, transmission of praxis, and the use of the body as an archive.
 In particular, I am working on my doctoral dissertation focusing on angura (Japanese avant-garde movement of the 1960s-80s) playwright and theatre artist Kishida Rio and the artists she worked with.
 I have been working on translations and staged readings of her plays both in Japan and Canada.

 In performance practice I explore interdisciplinary and devised theatre creation, the use of space and time in performance, performance and choreography blending traditional and contemporary themes, forms and languages, as well as the use of the body as an expressive force.

 I have presented papers based on my practical research at conferences in North America and overseas, and have been published in print and online journals.
-I also work in partnership with Keiko Tsuneda on English language translations of contemporary Japanese scripts.
+I also work in partnership with award-winning translator Tsuneda Keiko on English language translations of contemporary Japanese plays.